-- 15.18 (a) Work schedules to be posted at least two (2) weeks in advance to cover a six (6) week period. - (b) The local contact person will be provided with a copy of the original posted work schedule. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
+- 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day. - 15.18 (a) The Employer shall post work schedules at least two (2) weeks prior to the effective date of the schedule. - (b) The local contact person will be provided with a copy of the original posted work schedule. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
 The Employer will endeavour to provide schedules of not more than five (5) consecutive days.
-In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 (a) After the Time Sheet has been posted, extra shifts that become available shall be offered to employees on the basis of seniority, with the most senior employee being offered the extra shifts first, up to seventy-five (75) hours bi-weekly. - (b) Where premium (overtime) shifts become available such shifts shall be offered to employees on the basis of seniority.
+In any event, schedules will not provide for more than seven (7) consecutive days. - All regular part-time employees shall be scheduled up to four (4) shifts biweekly.
+Any additional shift offered will be based on their availability and seniority before any casual part-time employees are utilized.
+Where no regular part-time employee is willing to perform the available work, casual part-time employees on the basis of seniority will then be offered such work. - 15.21 Where overtime shifts become available such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority.